HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v4.20/appliance/disable-hpovcertificatevalidation.md

 HPE OneView enables users to import a CA CRL file and to perform the appropriate revocation checking on existing certificates in the trust store and for certificates received during communication with a managed device or external server.

+{% hint style="warning" %}
-WARNING: Modifying the appliance setting will require the appliance to be rebooted.
+Modifying the appliance setting will require the appliance to be rebooted.
+{% endhint %}

+{% hint style="warning" %}
-WARNING: If `2-factor` authentication is configured, this policy cannot be disabled.
+If `2-factor` authentication is configured, this policy cannot be disabled.
+{% endhint %}

 Required: Infrastructure administrator

 ## Examples

 ###  Example 1